 Google Suggests Some Users Can Change Account Email But Rollout Unconfirmed

-According to Google’s guidance, users can visit their Google Account → Personal Info → Email → Google Account Email to determine eligibility.
+According to the support article, users can visit their Google Account → Personal Info → Email → Google Account Email to determine eligibility.
 If the setting can be opened and edited, users may replace their current account email with another address not already linked to an existing Google Account.
 Verification is required via email confirmation.

-However, Google clearly states that most @gmail.com addresses cannot be changed, and many accounts — including those managed by schools or organizations — will remain locked to their existing username.
-The support page also warns that changing the primary account email could impact services such as “Sign in with Google” and Chrome Remote Desktop access.
+However, Google clearly states that most @gmail.com addresses can’t be changed, and many accounts, including those managed by schools or organizations, will remain locked to their existing username.
+The support page also warns that changing the primary account email could impact services such as the “Sign in with Google” feature and Chrome Remote Desktop access.

 For users who cannot change their primary address, Google continues to offer alternatives, including adding an alternate email for sign-in or creating a new Google Account.